 - WHERE TO STAY

 The Paris local bus service is tightly integrated with the Paris Metro, run by RATP.
-As a result tickets and services are tightly integrated with the Metro system.
+As a result tickets and services are all inked with the Metro system.

-All buses are single-decker buses like that pictured right that you enter at the front and exit at doors at the centre or back.
+All buses are single-decker buses that you enter at the front and exit at doors at the centre or back.

-The interior of each bus is designed for very short journeys - much space is given over for standing passengers, seats usually fill up fast.
+The interior of each bus is designed for very short journeys - most space is given over for standing passengers, seats usually fill up fast.
 Smoking is not permitted.

 Very good free bus/metro maps are mostly reliably available at the tourist offices scattered around the city.
 By default you'll probably be handed the summary map.
 It is worth asking for the more detailed map if you are going to use public transport a lot.